sumwale/keepassxc-unlock/README.md

 The setup will warn if TPM2 support cannot be detected and, if possible, provide helpful suggestions.
-Further it will test these parameters for user confirmation and also register the keepassxc binary SHA512 checksum which is verified later before auto-unlocking by the system service.
+Further it will test these parameters for user confirmation and also register the keepassxc binary SHA512 checksum or PATH+owership which is verified later before auto-unlocking by the system service.

 That's it.
 Just logout then login again, and all the KeePassXC databases registered